frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

     Update.plist
 ```

-Besides the facade platform-dependent code means also manifests and extention settings.
+Besides the facade, platform-dependent code also means manifests and extention settings.
 They are `manifest.json` for
 Chrome, `main.js` and `package.json` for Firefox and `.plist` files for Safari such as `Info.plist`, `Settings.plist`,
 and `Update.plist`.

 ### Automating build process with gulp

-The purpose of build process is to copy core code and platform-dependent code into folders tree expexted by browsers.
+The purpose of a build process is to copy the core code and platform-dependent code into folders tree expected by the browsers.

-Let's define 3 taska for that:
+Let's define 3 tasks for that:

 ```js
 var gulp     = require('gulp');